nav-solutions/.github/profile/README.md

 RTK-rs 🛰️
 ==========

-RTK-rs is a set of tools and libraries to work with GNSS and resolve precise positions in Rust.
+RTK-rs is a set of tools and libraries to work with GNSS.
+The core libraries are written in pure Rust.

-## Ecosystem :crab:
+## Ecosystem

-`rtk-rs` hosts the following Rust libraries
+`rtk-rs` hosts the following libraries

 - [GNSS](https://github.com/rtk-rs/gnss) for high level definitions to work with GNSS in Rust
 - [RTK](https://github.com/rtk-rs/gnss-rtk) is a position solver, to resolve precise positions